The Collegiate Church of St Mary, also known as St Mary’s Church, is a parish church in the centre of Warwick that dates from Norman times.

 St Mary’s Church is located in the centre of Warwick and most other points of interest in the town centre are not much more than a five-minute walk from here.
 It is only a three-minute walk to the Market Hall Museum and a four-minute walk to both the Lord Leycester Hospital and Warwick Castle.

-It is free to visit the church (donations are always appreciated), although there is a fee to climb the tower and to make brass rubbings.
+It is free to visit the church (donations are always appreciated), although there is a fee for guided tours, to climb the tower and to make brass rubbings.

 Due to the historical nature of the building, only the nave and the Chapel of the Royal Warwickshire Regiment are wheelchair accessible.